LucasDahl/BubbleSort/README.md

 # BubbleSort
-A just an example of a swift bubble sort algorithm.
+Just an example of a swift bubble sort algorithm.